ChrisT19931/Kinetic-Restoration-Hypothesis/README.md

 Dalibard, J., & Cohen-Tannoudji, C. (1989).
 "Laser cooling below the Doppler limit." * Relevance: This provides the technical context for how we manipulate atoms to reach these low-velocity states.
 It establishes the "trapping mechanism" your theory challenges.

+Intellectual Property & Development Methodology:

+Core Conceptualization & Architecture: The foundational logic and the core premise of reality-tension within static systems is the exclusive intellectual property of the Lead Author, Kris Tee.

+Collaborative Intelligence Integration: Advanced Artificial Intelligence was utilized strictly as a high-fidelity technical compiler.
+The AI’s function was limited to auditing academic literature for structural blind spots, optimizing rigorous mathematical and physical nomenclature and refining the document's formal taxonomy.

 # VI.
 Computational Simulation

 ![Temporal Snapback Graph](Simulation_Image.png)